mikefay/dev.na.bambora.com/source/docs/guides/3D_secure.md

 ## About 3D Secure

-3D Secure is a collection of security measures offered by the three major credit card companies to fight fraudulent transactions.
-Verified by Visa (VbV), MasterCard SecureCode, and American Express SafeKey require the cardholder to enter a secure Private Identification Number (PIN) directly through a card issuer portal.
+3D Secure is a collection of security measures offered by the major credit card companies to fight fraudulent transactions.
+Verified by Visa (VbV), MasterCard SecureCode, and American Express SafeKey require the cardholder to enter their authentication credential directly through a card issuer portal.

 After the cardholder's identity is confirmed, the issuer authenticates with a response allowing the transaction to be processed.